What are the top robotics stocks? Here’s an overview of seven companies in the space that tech investors may want to consider.

 Rewalk Robotics is another medical device company that works to design, develop and commercialize exoskeletons that give people with mobility impairments the ability to stand and walk.

-The company continues to expand its product portfolio, and in early April it announced a cheaper walking device for stroke victims.
+The company continues to expand its product portfolio and, in early April, announced a cheaper walking device for stroke victims.

 Other top robotics stocks

 Not included in this list is privately owned Boston Dynamics, which has become a pioneer of American engineering and robotics design.
-Boston Dynamics made headlines for a video featuring two robots opening a door.
-Boston Dynamics is owned by Softbank Group (TSE:9984).
+The company, which is owned by Softbank Group (TSE:9984), made headlines for a video featuring two robots opening a door.

 Don’t forget to follow us @INN_Technology for real-time news updates!